upsuper/csv-transformer/README.md

 An error would be raised if a non-empty value in the source columns can't be mapped to a target column.

+## Development

+All transformations are in `src/transform` directory, and new transformations can be added there.

 ## License

 Copyright (C) 2020 Xidorn Quan